Evolving-AI-Lab/synthesizing/README.md

 <p align="center"><i>Optimization adds more green leaves and a surface below the initial pepper</i></p>

-[3_activate_output_placesCNN.sh](4_activate_output_placesCNN.sh): Optimizing a code to activate an *output* neuron of a different network, here [AlexNet DNN](http://places.csail.mit.edu/) trained on [MIT Places205](http://places.csail.mit.edu/) dataset.
+[3_activate_output_placesCNN.sh](3_activate_output_placesCNN.sh): Optimizing codes to activate *output* neurons of a different network, here [AlexNet DNN](http://places.csail.mit.edu/) trained on [MIT Places205](http://places.csail.mit.edu/) dataset.
 The prior used here produces the best images for visualizing AlexNet models, it also works on other models but the image quality degrades (see Sec.
 3.3 in our paper).

 <p align="center">
     <img src="examples/example3.jpg" width=600px>